ZsoltBihary/PytorchDRL/README.md

 ### 4. Trainer (The teacher)
 - **What it is:** The implementation of an algorithm that performs one single learning step.
 - **Responsibilities:**
-  - Own environment, optimizer
+  - Own environment, agent, optimizer
   - Own and manage algorithm-specific buffer
-  - Own model(s), compute algorithm-specific auxiliary variables
+  - Rollout experience collection
-  - Run rollout collection, update model
+  - Update agent's model
 - **Does NOT:**
-  - Directly own agent
+  - Directly own model
   - Schedule multistep learning process
-- The trainer's algorithm has to be compatible with its model variant.
+- The trainer's algorithm has to be compatible with its agent variant.
 Examples:
-    - PPO -> Policy-value
+    - PPO -> Policy-value agent
-    - DQN -> Q-value
+    - DQN -> Q-value agent
 - The trainer performs only one learning step, but may use experience from previous steps.

 ## Key Takeaway